Ferrara, Ursula. Nowhere. 2018, mixed media. D406 Arte Contemporanea, Italy

 CPD Credits: 5 hours

-This day is about the challenges faced by people who were ignored, criticised, rejected or utterly neglected within their families of origin and who thus find it difficult to form close and lasting intimate relationships in adulthood.
+The challenges faced by people who were ignored, criticised, rejected or utterly neglected within their families of origin and who thus find it difficult to form close and lasting intimate relationships in adulthood.
 People who avoid close proximity to others, despite their longing for that closeness, often feel more secure and better able to manage deep feelings when they hold others apart, whether sexual partners, therapists, or family members.
-In this one-day seminar, attachment-based psychoanalytic psychotherapist Linda Cundy will talk about how we can understand avoidant attachment as a self-protective system that guards the self from the risk of repeated rejection, humiliation, and shame.
+In this seminar, attachment-based psychoanalytic psychotherapist Linda Cundy talks about how we can understand avoidant attachment as a self-protective system that guards the self from the risk of repeated rejection, humiliation, and shame.

 READ MORE...